 So to run Python code, all you have to do is point the interpreter at your code.

 Different Versions of the Python Interpreter

 It’s critical to point out that there are different versions of the Python interpreter.
-The major versions you’ll likely see are Python 2 and Python 3, but there are sub-versions (i.e. Python 2.7, Python 3.5, Python 3.7, etc.).
+The major Python version you’ll likely see is Python 2 or Python 3, but there are sub-versions (i.e. Python 2.7, Python 3.5, Python 3.7, etc.).
 Sometimes these differences are subtle.
 Sometimes they’re dramatically different.
 It’s important to always know which Python version is compatible with your Python code.

 Run a script using the Python interpreter

 To run a script, we have to point the Python interpreter at our Python code…but how do we do that?
 There are a few different ways, and there are some differences between how Windows and Linux/Mac operating systems do things.
 For these examples, we’re assuming that both Python 2.7 and Python 3.5 are installed.

 For our examples, we’re going to start by using this simple script called test.py.

 How to Run a Python Script on Windows

 The py Command